Home » Distance Education Services

 Library Services for Distance Learning Students and Faculty

 Cammie G. Henry Research Center The Cammie G. Henry Research Center houses nearly 800 Manuscript Collections including Melrose, Caroline Dormon, and the Federal Writers' Project.
 It collects, preserves, and makes available manuscripts and published materials relating to the culture and history of NSU and Northwest Louisiana.
 Here, you'll find the University Archives documenting Northwestern State University's history, and the Louisiana Book and Rare Book Collections including journals, microfilm, and Louisiana newspapers.
-The Melrose Imaging Project scan fragile documents and images and makes them available for electronic viewing and transmission.
+The Melrose Imaging Project scans fragile documents and images and makes them available for electronic viewing and transmission.
 Most materials in these collections do not circulate.
-The Research Center's hours of operation are generally limited to weekdays from 8 am to 5 pm.
+The Research Center's hours of operation are generally weekdays from 8 am to 5 pm.

 Contact Us to reach any library faculty or staff by email or phone.
 The contacts include the faculty and staff for the Shreveport and Leesville/Ft.
 Polk campuses.

 EResources include Ebooks, EJournals, documents, art works, and full-text articles from newspapers and journals.
 Students access these resources via the library webpage and log in using their myNSU username and password.
 Faculty and staff use their email username and password.

 Ebooks are available via the online catalog and through databases such as Gail Virtual Reference Library, Literati, Health Ebooks, History Ebooks, Literature Ebooks, and Science Ebooks purchased from Salem Press (Greyhouse Publishing).